-Today, visitors can learn about this discovery and how the landscape of Missouri looked in pre historic time.
+Today, visitors can learn about this discovery and how the landscape of Missouri looked in prehistoric times.
 The site features a museum with an interpretive video, displays of ancient artifacts and fossils, and an impressive mastodon skeleton replica.
 Programs explain more about the significance of the site.

 For anyone wanting to stretch their legs, the site offers three trails, including one that leads to the site where the bones and artifacts were found.
 The park also offers picnic sites, a picnic shelter, a playground, a special-use area for organized youth groups, and a wildflower garden that attracts birds and butterflies.